8ff/firescrew/README.md

 ## Key Features
 - **Real-Time Motion Detection**: Firescrew can detect motion from a live feed and provide real-time alerts.
 - **Object Identification**: Identify specific objects like cars and people in real-time.
-- **Model Flexibility**: Firescrew can use the built-in Go model SSD Mobilenet V1, or it can use the latest YOLOv8 model via a Python adapter for faster and more accurate detection.
-Additionally, it now supports EdgeTPU models, allowing for the use of Coral TPU for enhanced performance.
+- **Model Flexibility**: Firescrew can use the latest YOLOv8 model or Coral EdgeTPU models for enhanced performance.
 - **Performance**: Firescrew takes full advantage of Go's concurrency handling and speed, providing a high-performance solution for real-time image processing.
 - **RTSP Network Camera Support**: Firescrew is compatible with RTSP network cameras, extending its applicability in a wide range of scenarios.

-## Recent Changes
-### Release 2023-08-14

-#### What's Changed
-- **Remove all use of GOCV CGO in favor of pure go**: This will allow for easier cross compilation,faster builds and significant performance improvements
-- **Build docker container to support Linux/Windows/MacOS - AMD64/ARM64**: This will allow for easier deployment
-- **Add support for EdgeTPU Coral TPU**: This will allow for faster and more accurate detection
-- **Remove support for native MobileNET model via GOCV**: This will allow for easier cross compilation,faster builds, models like YOLO and EdgeTPU Coral TPU have shown much better performance and lower resource usage

 ## Quick Start Demo
 ```bash